 But it doesn't always work.

 There are more natural ingredients selected for hair conditioners.
 For example, Vitamin B5, Vitamin E, organic and cold-pressed nurturing oils, keratin, and essential oils, can be great ingredients to look for in hair conditioners.
+You can find these conditioners packed with natural goodness at WOW Skin Science.

 Let us explain why - shampooing strips away your natural oils.
 So, using a hair conditioner with natural, nurturing oils can be a game-changer because this is how the moisture is saved naturally, not blocked in by silicones.